← Finlynq

 Finlynq vs YNAB

-YNAB (You Need A Budget) is the gold-standard closed-source budgeting SaaS built on a strict zero-based, give-every-dollar-a-job method.
-Finlynq is the open-source, self-hostable alternative for people who also want investment tracking, multi-currency, encryption that excludes the operator, and a first-party MCP server — with no subscription.
+YNAB (You Need A Budget) is the gold-standard closed-source budgeting SaaS, built on a strict zero-based, give-every-dollar-a-job method.
+Finlynq is the open-source, self-hostable alternative for people who also want investment tracking, multi-currency, encryption that the operator can't read, and a first-party MCP server, all with no subscription.

 When to choose YNAB

-YNAB is the right call if any of these matter more than ownership:
+YNAB is probably the better pick if any of these matter to you more than owning your data:

-• You want a proven, opinionated budgeting method with 20 years of content, books, and a strong community.
-YNAB owns zero-based / envelope budgeting as a category; Finlynq is methodology-agnostic.
+• You want a proven, opinionated budgeting method with 20 years of content, books, and a strong community behind it.
+YNAB owns zero-based and envelope budgeting as a category; Finlynq doesn't push any one method.

 • You want a polished native iOS / Android app with best-in-class quick-entry at the register.
-YNAB's mobile is more mature than Finlynq's React Native app.
+YNAB's mobile apps are mature and battle-tested.

-• You want shared household budgeting baked in — multiple people on one subscription.
+• You want shared household budgeting baked right in, with multiple people on one subscription.
 Finlynq is single-user.

 When to choose Finlynq

-Finlynq is the right call if any of these matter:
+Finlynq is the one to pick if any of these matter to you:

 • You want the source code (AGPL v3, on GitHub) and the option to self-host.
-YNAB is closed-source, SaaS-only, with no self-host path.
+YNAB is closed-source, SaaS-only, with no self-host path at all.

 • You want to stop paying a subscription.
-YNAB is roughly $14.99/mo or $109/yr; Finlynq is donation-funded with the same features on self-host and managed cloud.
+YNAB runs roughly $14.99/mo or $109/yr; Finlynq is donation-funded, with the same features on self-host and managed cloud.

-• You want native investment / portfolio tracking — holdings, lot-tracked cost basis, dividends, performance.
+• You want native investment and portfolio tracking: holdings, lot-tracked cost basis, dividends, performance.
 YNAB tracks investment account balances for net worth only, by design.

 • You want multi-currency in one place.
-YNAB is single-currency per budget; international and expat users must run separate budgets and track FX externally.
+YNAB is single-currency per budget, so international and expat users end up running separate budgets and tracking FX on the side.

-• You want per-user encryption where even the operator cannot read your payees, notes, or names.
+• You want per-user encryption where even the operator can't read your payees, notes, or names.
 YNAB is a hosted SaaS that holds your data in a form it can read.

 • You want a first-party MCP server.
-YNAB has shipped no official AI/MCP; community MCPs exist only because YNAB has a public API, and they proxy an all-or-nothing personal access token.
+YNAB has shipped no official AI or MCP; community MCPs only exist because YNAB has a public API, and they proxy an all-or-nothing personal access token.

 Side-by-side